stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

 Yes.
 Many times.
-And my answer has always been "yes."
+And my answer has always been "yes".

 #### HARTRO

 And that is mine as well.
 That's what I was saying.
-Well done, us. __[Sigmund exhales]__ I think, you know, we're very similar... __[sounding unsure]__ you and I. Very...
+Well done, us. __[Sigmund exhales]__ I think, you know, we're very similar... _(sounding unsure)_ you and I. Very...

 #### SIGMUND